mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 > *A tall peak on the extreme right of the histogram indicates clipping or saturation.* <br>
 > *Clipping occurs when input signals that are too high and are mapped to the highest possible value* <br>
 > *A tall peak on the very left of the histogram also indicates clipping, here the negative input signals are mapped to zero.* <br>
-> *There can also be an offset at the left of the histogram indicating a positive blacklevel.
-This does not affect the deconvoluton results.* <br>
+> *There can also be an offset at the left of the histogram indicating a positive black-level.
+This does not affect the deconvolution results.* <br>

 **Tip 1**: Save images as 16-bit to avoid clipping.